rfordatascience/tidytuesday/data/2024/2024-03-26/readme.md

 March is NCAA basketball March Madness!
 This week's data is [NCAA Men's March Madness data](https://www.kaggle.com/datasets/nishaanamin/march-madness-data) from Nishaan Amin's Kaggle dataset and analysis [Bracketology: predicting March Madness](https://www.kaggle.com/code/nishaanamin/bracketology-predicting-march-madness).

 [March Madness](https://en.wikipedia.org/wiki/NCAA_Division_I_men%27s_basketball_tournament) is the NCAA Division I basketball tournament for women and men.
-It's a single-elimination tournament of 68 teams that compete in seven rounds for the national championship.
+It's a single-elimination tournament of 68 teams that compete in six rounds for the national championship.
 (The "March Madness" branding and logo was only [extended to women in 2022](https://www.ncaa.com/news/basketball-women/article/2021-09-29/march-madness-brand-will-be-used-di-womens-basketball-championship).)

 Each round of the tournament has a name: